nilforooshan/nilforooshan.github.io/resume/publications.md

 Publications
 ============

+* **Nilforooshan, M.A.**, and H. Jorjani.
+2021.
+INVITED REVIEW: A quarter of a century – International genetic evaluation of dairy sires using MACE methodology. *J. Dairy Sci.* Accepted.
 * Saavedra-Jiménez, L.A., R. Ramírez-Valverde, R. Núñez-Domínguez, A. Ruíz-Flores, J.G.
 García-Muñiz, and **M.A.
 Nilforooshan**.
 2021.
 Effect of two phantom parent grouping strategies on the genetic evaluation of growth traits in Mexican Braunvieh cattle. *Rev. Mex.
 Cienc.
 Pecu.* Accepted.
 * **Nilforooshan, M.A.**, D. Garrick, and B. Harris.
 2021.
 Alternative ways of computing the numerator relationship matrix. *Front.
 Genet.* 12:1236. <a href="https://www.frontiersin.org/articles/10.3389/fgene.2021.655638" target="_blank">doi:10.3389/fgene.2021.655638</a>
 * **Nilforooshan, M.A.**, and D. Garrick.
 2021.
 Reduced animal models fitting only equations for phenotyped animals. *Front.
 Genet.* 12:372. <a href="https://www.frontiersin.org/article/10.3389/fgene.2021.637626" target="_blank">doi:10.3389/fgene.2021.637626</a>